Truth-Matching

 Basic stable charged particles

-It finds the ProtoParticle
+It finds the ProtoParticle of the reconstructed Particle.
+Then use the standard

-truth-matching table to find the linked MCParticle
+truth-matching table to find the linked MCParticle.

 Truth-Matching for RDX run 2